YugPatel10/Vanilla_JavaScript/README.md

            Introduction:
-                        - This repo contains the file for Vanilla JavaScript.
+                        - This repo contains the files for Vanilla JavaScript.
 It contians following items:
                                 1) index.html : It has a simple form using basic html tags and css and javascript files are added to it.
                                 2) style.css : It contains basic styling for the form.
                                 3) main.js : Here all the vanilla javascript basics concepts are applied to the form.